 Free tea/coffee and biscuits are served before the film to give audience members a chance to socialise and familiarise themselves with the building.
 There's also a short interval about halfway through the film, and guests are welcome to take a break from the screen, make noise and move around as needed.

-Tickets are £4 per person, with free tickets for accompanying carers.
-Dementia-Friendly screenings run at different dates and times depending on the cinema – please check the listings at your local Picturehouse to find out more.
+Dementia-Friendly screenings run at different dates and times depending on the cinema with free ticket for accompanying carers – please check the listings at your local Picturehouse to find out more.